LetCute/Wanted/README.md

 # Wanted Plugin

 ## Description
 The **Wanted** plugin for Spigot allows players to place bounties on others.
-When a player with a bounty is killed, the killer receives the reward, and the player with the bounty loses the specified amount of money.
+When a player with a bounty is killed, the killer will receive the bounty that others placed on it, which can be stacked from multiple players.

 ## Commands
 - **`/wanted [player] [money]`**: Place a bounty on a player.